docjason/XmlValidate/README.md

 Building with Gradle
 --------------------

-Type: ./gradlew clean test install
+Type: ./gradlew test install

+The first time you run this it will download and install gradle.
 Downloaded files (including the Gradle distribution itself) will be stored in the Gradle user home directory (typically "<user_home>/.gradle").
+Subsequent runs will be much faster.

 If [Gradle](http://www.gradle.org) is already installed then just run:

-./gradle clean test install
+./gradle test install

 Usage
 -----